-A former student seeking readmission in the same program must apply for readmission by submitting a Readmission Applications to the Student Success Coordinator.
+A former student seeking readmission to the same program must apply for readmission by submitting a Readmission Application to the Student Success Coordinator.
 The applicant must meet with the Student Success Coordinator to discuss and document the circumstances that led to the prior withdrawal and what he or she has done to ensure that these or other issues will not interrupt the completion of the program of study if he or she is approved for readmission.
-The Dean of Education or specific Program Director will determine which course credit previously earned will be counted toward program completion and the courses which need to be repeated.
-Prior to approval for readmission, the applicant for readmission must meet with the Director of Financial Services (or his or her designee) and complete all necessary applications and documents to ensure that his or her past and future tuition and fees obligations will be satisfied in a timely manner.
-Applications are reviewed and approved by a committee comprised of the Institute's Campus President, Dean of Education, and Director of Financial Services or their designees.
-Approval of an applicant for readmission is a subject to space availability and the applicant meeting all current admissions requirements for the program of study.
+The Director of Education or specific Program Director will determine which course credit previously earned will be counted toward program completion and the courses which need to be repeated.
+Prior to approval for readmission, the applicant for readmission must meet with the Financial Aid Director (or his or her designee) and complete all necessary applications and documents to ensure that his or her past and future tuition and fees obligations will be satisfied in a timely manner.
+Applications are reviewed and approved by a committee comprised of the Institute's Campus President Director of Education, and Financial Aid Director, or their designees.
+Approval of an applicant for readmission is subject to space availability and the applicant meeting all current admissions requirements for the program of study.

-A student dismissed for failure to meet Satisfactory Academic Progress (SAP) requirements may apply for readmission if there is reasonable probability that he or she can achieve the grades necessary to raise the Cumulative Grade Point Average (CGPA), and can increase his or her credits earned to credits attempted ratio to comply with the Institute's SAP policy.
-If approved for readmission, the student will re-enter the Institute in a status of Academic Probation.
-A student may remain in a status of Academic Probation for only one semester.
-A student who fails to meet SAP after the first quarter/semester will be dismissed.
-In addition, a student readmitted in a status of Academic Probation for the purpose of regaining SAP status is not eligible for any form of federal grant, loan, or work-study funding until he or she corrects the condition that caused the loss of SAP standing (See SAP policy for specific requirements).
+A student dismissed for failure to meet Satisfactory Academic Progress (SAP) requirements may apply for re-admission if there is reasonable probability that he or she can achieve the grades necessary to raise the Cumulative Grade Point Average (CGPA), and can increase his or her credits earned to credits attempted ratio to comply with the Institute's SAP policy.
+If approved for re-admission, the student will re-enter the Institute in a status of Academic Probation.
+A student may remain in a status of Academic Probation for only one Quarter.
+A student who fails to meet SAP after the first Quarter will be dismissed.
+In addition, a student readmitted in a status of Academic Probation for the purpose of regaining SAP status is not eligible for any form of federal grant, loan, or work study funding until he or she corrects the condition that caused the loss of SAP standing (See SAP policy for specific requirements).
 If a readmitted student does not qualify for financial aid, he or she is responsible for the payment of all new tuition and fees from his or her own resources until such time as the student may prequalify for student financial assistance.

 Any student, who withdraws from a course prior to completing all course requirements and/or achieving a passing grade in the course, must retake and successfully complete the entire course.
 If the curriculum and/or program requirements have been revised, the student is required to meet all new requirements.
-The student should refer to the Fortis Institute Catalog, any relevant student handbooks, and course syllabi for program-specific changes and requirements.
+The student should refer to the Institute Catalog, any relevant student handbooks, and course syllabi for program-specific changes and requirements.
+For example, a student seeking readmission to a nursing program must have current CPR certification and immunizations.

-A readmitted student is required to sign a new enrollment agreement, which lists the current tuition, current fees, revised graduation date, and acknowledges receipt of other required disclosures.
+A readmitted student is required to sign a new enrollment agreement which lists the current tuition, current fees, revised graduation date, and acknowledges receipt of other required disclosures.
 The student must be current with any unpaid balance from his or her prior enrollment unless payment arrangements have been established by the Campus President.
-With assistance from the Registrar, the Dean of Education will establish a course schedule for program completion.
+With assistance from the Registrar, the Director of Education will establish a course schedule for program completion.